Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

-For a parametric regression model we demonstrated that the development sample composition affects ultimate model validation AUC through the variance associated with the estimation of risk scores.
-In general, to directly quantify the effect of sampling design on estimation variance requires numerical approximations.
-Alternatively, motivated by empirical results in machine-learning, we turn to sample outcome prevalence as another simple measure of information.
-We now focus on characterizing the ``effect'' of a sampling design on the sample outcome prevalence.
-Let $S_i=1$ denote that subject $i$ was selected for sampling using design $\mathbf{D}^S(n)$.
-The sample case/control odds, $\frac{E[Y|S=1]}{1-E[Y|S=1]}$, compares the expected proportion of cases to controls among sampled subjects ($S=1$), where higher odds indicate higher prevalence.
+For scenarios where outcome prevalences are less than 50\%, consider the transformation of sample outcome prevalence into sample case/control odds where higher odds indicate higher prevalence.
 To denote the sample case enrichment comparing SGS to SRS, we propose using the case/control odds ratio, a metric we denote as $O_{ratio}$ and mathematically define in Definition \ref{sgs_def:oratio}.